acteng/ate-api/cloud/service/README.md

 ## Configuring GitHub Actions

-To configure the [CI workflow](../../.github/workflows/ci.yml) with credentials to deploy images to the service:
+For the Dev environment only, configure the [CI workflow](../../.github/workflows/ci.yml) with credentials to deploy images to the service:

 1. Obtain the Cloud Run service account private key: